Functional linear regression with truncated signatures: Experimental results

 Now that we have a complete procedure at hand, we demonstrate in this section its performance compared to canonical approaches in functional data analysis.
 We show in particular that it performs better in high dimensions, that is when $d$ is large.

-We compare our model to the functional linear model with basis functions presented in Section \ref{sec:functional_linear_regression} and to the functional principal component regression (fPCR).
-We take for $\phi_1, \dots, \phi_K$ the B-Spline and Fourier basis such as defined in \citet{ramsay2005functional}.
+We compare our model to the functional linear model with basis functions presented in Section \ref{sec:functional_linear_regression}, to functional principal component regression (fPCR), and to functional k-nearest neighbors regression.
+The first models are parametric linear models, while the k-nearest neighbors is nonlinear and nonparametric.
+Concerning the functional linear model, we consider two choices for the basis $\phi_1, \dots, \phi_K$, namely the B-Spline and Fourier basis \citep[see][]{ramsay2005functional}.
 Then, the approach consists in projecting the function $X: [0,1] \to \R^d$ onto the $\phi_i$s, coordinate by coordinate.
 The number $K$ of basis functions is selected via cross-validation (with a minimum of 4 and maximum of 14 for Fourier and B-Splines, and a minimum of 1 and a maximum of 6 for the fPCR).
 For the fPCR, we first smooth the functional covariates with 7 B-Splines.
+The number of neighbors is selected by cross-validation with a minimum of 1 and a maximum of 9.
 This procedure is implemented with the Python package \texttt{scikit-fda} \citep{ramos2019scikit}.
 In Subsections \ref{sec:simu_study_smooth_paths} and \ref{sec:simu_study_gaussian_processes}, since the focus is on the performance of the signature linear model and to simplify the computations, we select $\widehat{m}$ via cross-validation.
 For the real-world dataset of Subsection \ref{sec:air_quality}, it is estimated as described in the previous section.